Demand for tech talent within financial services sector set to rise in Hong Kong

 At the same time Python is becoming more popular as a programming language for many roles, in demand from both buy-side and sell-side clients.
 Big data roles for example usually require Python developers.
 “To handle big data projects, employers are seeking programmers who have strong quantitative skills and programming expertise in Python and/or C++ to help with data manipulation and analysis,“ said John Mullally, Director, Financial Services, Robert Walters Hong Kong.

 Strong demand for IT security talent driving salaries up

 There is a strong demand for IT security talent in Hong Kong.
 In response to new regulatory requirements, most financial institutions in the territory are allocating more resources to their IT security divisions.
 This trend looks set to continue but the cost of employing such individuals will rise as there is a shortage of IT security talent in the local market, especially within financial services.

-According to the report across information technology the highest increments in salaries as candidates move roles, with increases of 20% for developers and IT security experts becoming the norm rather than the upper end of the range.
+According to the report across tech & transformation the highest increments in salaries as candidates move roles, with increases of 20% for developers and IT security experts becoming the norm rather than the upper end of the range.

 Download your copy of the 2018 Salary Survey

 The 2018 Robert Walters Salary Survey - Greater China and South East Asia is here and you can request your free copy now.
 Don't miss out on the most up to date salary information and employment trends in Hong Kong.
 The annual book contains recruitment market updates, hiring advice and salary information from across our regional markets.